harmony-one/h/progress/alaina-furstenberg.md

 ---

-2024-02-23 Sun: Animation for pump.one marketing launch communicating the value of memes on Harmony.
+2024-02-23 Sun (2.0 hrs): Animation for pump.one marketing launch communicating the value of memes on Harmony.
 Sync with Theo on marketing plan, adjusting for revised pump.one release date.

-2024-02-22 Sat: Generations in Google Whisk for exchange.one tweets next week.
+2024-02-22 Sat (1.0 hr): Generations in Google Whisk for exchange.one tweets next week.

 2024-02-21 Fri: Harmony community update + [summary tweet](https://x.com/harmonyprotocol/status/1893045645285769527).
 Bonkbot testing insights: The feature of pasting a pump.fun link to buy a token is very simple and intuitive.
 I believe this feature would integrate well onto ONE Bot upon the release of pump.one.
 Bonkbot's error messaging could be improved for simplicity.
 If a token transaction fails, there isn't ample messaging to explain why.
 Bonkbot is very text heavy as well.
 Simplicity could be improved by categorizing the information better.